abclark/cycle_finder/README.md

 # cycle_finder

-<p>This python code implements the algorithm of Monien 1985 for finding simple paths of a given length in a directed graph.</p>
+<p>This is python code that implements the algorithm of Monien 1985 for finding simple paths of a given length in a directed graph.</p>

 <p>For a directed graph <code>G = (V,E)</code>, <code>find_paths(G,k)</code> computes whether there exist simple paths (paths that do not repeat nodes) of length <code>k</code> between any nodes <code>u</code> and <code>v</code>.
 If such a path exists its interior nodes are computed.</p>